shhwang1/BA_Kernel-based-Learning/README.md

 ___

 ## Analysis
-In the fourth case of SVM, as in the case of Non-linearly Soft Margin, SVR also utilizes a non-linear kernel.
-Likewise, three kernels, 'rbf', 'poly', and 'sigmoid', were used.
+The SVR can utilize a linear kernel.
+And also, as in the case of Non-linearly Soft Margin, SVR also utilizes a non-linear kernel.
+Likewise, three kernels, 'rbf', 'poly', and 'sigmoid', were used(Totally 4-kernels were used).